maikombecker/iphone-prompter/README.md

 # iphone-prompter

-This utility helps linguists present a list of word to a language consultant, presumably to be recorded.
+This utility helps linguists present a list of words to a language consultant, presumably to be recorded.

-The iPhone/iPad are ideal for the sound booth environment as they are completely silent.
-The have no fan, no clicking elements, or anything else that can make noise.
+The iPhone or iPad are ideal for the sound booth environment, as they are completely silent.
+The have no fan, no clicking mouse or noisy keyboard, or anything else that can make noise.

 ## How to use this utility

-* Prepare one or more text files, with every item presented to the consultant in its own line.
-Put them in the same folder with "index.html".

-* Open the "index.html" file with a simple text editor (download a free one if needed, e.g. "TextWrangler" for Mac, or "Notepad++" for Windows).
+* Open a simple text editor (download a free one if needed, e.g. "TextWrangler" for Mac, or "Notepad++" for Windows).

+* In your simple text editor, prepare one or more text files, with every item you want to present in its own line.
+Put the text file(s) in the iphone-prompter folder.

+* In your simple text editor, open the "index.html" file.

-* In "index.html", find where it says "var files".
-You will see three files listed there.
-Specify your file(s) there.
+* In "index.html", go to line 23, where it says "var files".
+You will see three smaple files listed there.
+Specify your own file(s).

-* If you want to, adjust the width and visibility of the progress bar.
+* If you want to, adjust the width and visibility of the progress bar on line 30.

 * Save and close "index.html".

-* Upload the iphone-prompter folder to a webserver (your personal website will come in handy).
+* Upload the iphone-prompter folder to a web server (your personal website will come in handy).

 * Open Safari on your iphone/ipad, and navigate to wherever you put iphone-prompter.